SAP-samples/cap-local-development-workshop/exercises/01/README.md

 cds env requires.db
 ```

-which should return something like this, reflecting the implicit out-of-the-box default for development (see [footnote-5](#footnote-5)):
+which should return something like this, reflecting the implicit out-of-the-box default for development (see [footnote 5](#footnote-5)):

 ```text
 {